YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### Show off POC

-Add settings to datatypes, so you set the settings when you add the datatype to the contenttype (Settings string, SettingsView Component)
 Add in settings, each as their own tree not heading (Content Types, Languages (Add TODO), ViewComponents (Just list and allow view only))
 Refreshtree issues